 - Internet Essentials is offering low-cost internet access and low-cost computers during the COVID-19 outbreak: https://www.internetessentials.com/

 The day before class, we will email you the webinar link.
 About 10 to 15 minutes before the class starts, open the link.
 If you haven’t yet downloaded Zoom, it will prompt you to download the application.
 Follow the installation steps; this should only take a minute or two.

 Once Zoom opens, it will prompt you to type your name and email to sign in.
 You will then enter the webinar.
-Depending on how the instructor sets up the class, you will be able to use the Chat feature and/or a webcam to ask questions.
 For detailed instructions on using features in Zoom, click here.